 Here, where the city meets the sea, life can overflow with sport, music, art, culture, and activity.
 Or, it can be quiet, reflective, and studious.
 How you plug into ODU’s electrified atmosphere is up to you.
 Experience at ODU spans borders, languages and time.
 Cultures converge.
 Viewpoints are respected.
 Read more.

 You might also be interested in a few additional mStoner blog posts about content strategy:

-Now that you’ve watched the content strategy webinar, do you have a follow‐up question for me?
-Tweet at me or leave a comment below.
+Now that you’ve watched the content strategy webinar, do you have a follow-up question for me?
+Leave a comment below.